kig/quickgres/README.md

         ['adb42e46-d1bc-4b64-88f4-3e754ab52e81'],
         Client.STRING, // Or Client.BINARY.
 Controls the format of data that PostgreSQL sends you. true, // Cache the parsed query (default is true.
 If you use the query text only once, set this to false.) process.stdout // The result stream.
 Client calls stream.write(buffer) on this.
-See ObjectReader for details.
+See RowReader for details.
     );

     // Binary data